-With the summer travel season upon us, Mary Policky, Vice President Employee Benefits recently offered a short course on the various types of travel insurance options.
+With the summer travel season upon us, the Employee Benefits department recently offered a short course on the various types of travel insurance options.
 Trip Cancellation, Travel Medical and Medical Evacuation all cover specific travel-related hazards.
 Depending on the travelers’ destination, health and other criteria, she may wish to purchase any combination of the following coverages:

 Some of the most exciting trips require large deposits made far in advance.
 But sometimes life intervenes, and the trip of a lifetime must be canceled.
 These plans provide coverage for trip cancellation/interruption, baggage loss and delay, medical/dental expenses, emergency medical transportation, legal expenses, personal liability, hijack, kidnap and detention.
 The premium for this policy is based on the age of the travelers and cost of trip.
 It is important to remember that you must bind coverage within 15 days of trip deposit to get full cancellation refund.